chaoran/fast-wait-free-queue/README.md

 ## How to add a new queue implementation

 We use a generic pointer `void *` to represent a value that can be stored in the queue.
-A queue should implements the following interface.
+A queue should implements the queue interface, defined in `queue.h`.

 - `queue_t`: the struct type of the queue,
 - `handle_t`: a thread's handle to the queue, used to store thread local state,